Josefina del Toro Fulladosa: Career

 Del Toro Fulladosa started working at the University of Puerto Rico, Río Piedras Campus library at the age of 24 as an assistant librarian.
 After receiving her master's degree in New York, she returned to the University of Puerto Rico.
 She helped draft a report requesting faculty status for UPR librarians, which was approved unanimously by the board of trustees.
 During her time at UPR she held a variety of positions, with responsibilities including organizing the reference collection and the Puerto Rico collection; she later become the head of the reference department.
 In 1964, she was appointed director of the general library, the first woman in that position at the university.

 In 1968 del Toro Fulladosa was responsible for establishing the first library school in Puerto Rico, the Escuela Graduada de Bibliotecología.
 She taught a number of courses there, including reference and library administration.

 Del Toro Fulladosa was a frequent speaker and advocate for libraries, touring eight European countries during a cultural trip and serving as a consultant for the American Library Association as well as for the Puerto Rico Department of Education.
 She was a founding member and the second president of the Sociedad de Bibliotecarios de Puerto Rico (the Society of Librarians of Puerto Rico).

 During a sabbatical and her retirement, she edited and prepared two of her father's books for publication.

-In 1975, she received the rank of Professor Emeritus, the first librarian at the University of Puerto Rico to receive such a title.
+In 1975, she received the rank of professor emeritus, the first librarian at the University of Puerto Rico to receive the title.